madelineabbott/OUF_CR_twostage/README.md

 4. A weighted Poisson regression model is fit to each bootstrapped dataset.
 5. Point estimates and standard errors are pooled across the bootstrapped datasets.

-Two example datasets are provided in the [data](/data) directory.
-These datasets differ in true OU process that underlies the observed longitudinal outcomes--setting 1 corresponds to an easier setting for estimation (lower noise, higher autocorrelation) and setting 2 corresponds to a more difficult setting for estimation (higher noise, lower autocorrelation).
+Two sets of example data are provided in the [data](/data) directory.
+Each set consists of a file containing the longitudinal outcome data and a file containing the cumulative event outcome data.
+These sets of example data differ in true OU process that underlies the observed longitudinal outcomes--setting 1 corresponds to an easier setting for estimation (lower noise, higher autocorrelation) and setting 2 corresponds to a more difficult setting for estimation (higher noise, lower autocorrelation).